PrayogaBoedihartoyo/Deeplabs-manage_classroom/README.md

 ## Additional Information
 Feel free to explore and modify the project according to your learning objectives.
 This project is a learning resource and not intended for production use.
 If you encounter any issues or have suggestions for improvement, please create an issue in the repository.

+## Deployment
+allready deploy on this link from my aws billing payment: curvy-cows-itch-quickly.a276.dcdg.xyz